cicsdev/cics-java-liberty-restapp/README.md

 - Java SE 1.8 or later on the workstation
 - One of the following on your workstation:
     - Eclipse with the IBM CICS SDK for Java EE, Jakarta EE and Liberty
-    - An IDE of your choice that supports Gradle or Maven (or can run the Wrappers)
+    - An IDE of your choice that supports Gradle or Maven
-    - A command line, to run the Wrappers or to invoke a locally installed version of Gradle or Maven
+    - A command line, to run Gradle or Maven

 ## Supporting files
 * [`DFHCSD.txt`](etc/DFHCSD.txt) - DFHCSDUP sample input stream for the CICS BUNDLE resource definition.